What is a smart city?

 Smart city services

-When it comes to smart city services, there are a few realities to recognize.
+When it comes to smart city services, or smart community services, there are a few realities to recognize.

 Behind the scenes